ALEXGUOQ/ASPullToRefresh/README.md

 # ASPullToRefresh

-## A UITableViewController for adding "Pull-to-Refresh" functionality.
+### A Class for adding "Pull-to-Refresh" functionality acorss multiple, similarly constructed UITableViewControllers

+### NO LONGER SUPPORTED
+I am no longer supporting this repository, as Apple has added similar functionality in iOS 6.

 ### Features: